Production office

-A Production Office will look different for each production depending on many variables including the type of film, the production company producing the film and the size of the budget of the film itself.
-A Production Office can be as small as one or two people (mostly seen in an independent film structure) or as big as ten or more on a film with a sizeable budget.
+Typically a production office is established in the pre-production phase and continues until at least post-production.
+A production office may look different for each production, depending on many variables, such as the type of film, the production company producing the film, and the size of the budget for the film.
+A production office can be as small as one or two people or as big as ten or more on a film with a sizeable budget.